openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression '||' expression
         ;

-The *conditional-or* operator groups left-to-right.
+A *conditional-or* operator groups left-to-right.

-The *conditional-or* operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* ``||`` *(b))* ``||`` *(c)* and *(a)* ``||`` *((b)* ``||`` *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b*,
+A *conditional-or* operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* ``||`` *(b))* ``||`` *(c)* and *(a)* ``||`` *((b)* ``||`` *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b*,